hyperspy/hyperspy/doc/user_guide/electron_holography.rst

 .. code-block:: python

-    >>> statistics = im.statistics(sb_position=sb_position)
+    >>> statistics = im.statistics(sb_position=sb_position, single_value=False)

 Entries of ``statistics`` are Hyperspy signals containing the hologram parameters for each image in a stack.

-The estimation of fringe spacing uses apodization which is applied in real space prior calculating FFT.
+The estimation of fringe spacing using ``'fourier'`` method applies apodization in real space prior calculating FFT.
 By default ``apodization`` parameter is set to ``hanning`` which applies Hanning window.
 Other options are using either ``None`` or ``hamming`` for no apodization or Hamming window.
-Please note that for experimental conditions especially with extreme sampling of fringes and strong contrast variation due to Fresnel fringes fringe contrast is only an estimate and the values may differ strongly depending on apodization.
+Please note that for experimental conditions especially with extreme sampling of fringes and strong contrast variation due to Fresnel effects the calculated fringe contrast provides only an estimate and the values may differ strongly depending on apodization.

 For further information see documentation of :meth:`~._signals.hologram_image.HologramImage.statistics`.